 See all problems of the 2005 Chrysler 300.

-There was crash involved with this problem.
-The vehicle involved is a 2005 Chrysler 300.
+The contact owns a 2005 Chrysler 300.
 While driving 35 mph, the contact crashed into another vehicle on the front passenger side of the vehicle.
 The entire front end of the vehicle was damaged.
 None of the air bags deployed and the seat belts failed to properly secure the contact.
 As a result, he struck the instrument panel.
 He did not notice any warning lights prior to the crash.
 The contact filed a formal complaint with the manufacturer.
 The current and failure mileages were 32,000.
-This issue happened on Nov.
-11, 2007.

 |Problem Category||Number of Problems|